- A Celebration in Honor of Professor Ved Nanda-February 25, 2017

-The contest is open to any current law JD, LLM, or graduate tax student of the University of Denver Sturm College of Law.
-Students taking the Bar Exam in summer 2015 are not eligible to win as they will not be able attend the Hague Academy in the Summer of 2015.
+The contest is open to any current student of the University of Denver Sturm College of Law.
+Students must give written assurance that they will attend the Hague Summer Academy if selected.

 A contestant may write on any area of international or comparative law.
-Papers written as part of a contestant’s law studies are eligible.
+Exceptional papers written as part of a contestant’s law studies are eligible.

 Determination of Award:

 Essays will be judged on originality, quality of research and clarity of style.
-The director of the International Legal Studies Program (ILSP) shall appoint a panel of three judges.
+The director of the Ved Nanda Center for International and Comparative Law shall appoint a panel of three judges.
 At the discretion of the judges, no prize may be awarded.
 The decision of the judges shall be final.

-A prize of $4,000 will be provided in the form of tuition, travel and expenses to attend The Hague Academy of International Law during the 2015 summer term.
-The winning essay is to be submitted to the Denver Journal of International Law and Policy for possible publication.
-If the winner is unable to attend the Hague Academy in the Summer of 2015, the runner up may be given the award.
+A prize of $4,000 is awarded in the form of tuition, travel, and stipend to attend The Hague Academy of International Law during the 2016 summer term. .
+If the winner is unable to attend The Hague Academy in the Summer of 2016, the runner-up may be given the award..
+The winning essay is to be submitted to the Denver Journal of International Law and Policy for possible publication, subject to the editors’ approval.

 Right of Publication: